 To start creating an invoice, go to Invoicing in the left-hand menu and click New invoice.
 You can also click on the arrow next to it and select Create a new cash invoice or credit note.

 If you haven't already uploaded your company logo under settings, you can do so by clicking on "...".

 Step 2: Edit company settings

-The company information is pre-populated if you’ve entered this under “Settings”.
-If you’re creating your first invoice, you must now go in and enter the payment details for domestic and international payments.
-Click “Edit”.
+The company information is pre-populated if you’ve entered this under Settings.
+If you’re creating your first invoice, you need to enter the payment details for domestic and international payments.
+To do this, click Edit.

 Step 3: Add or create new customer

 If you’ve already added customer information, you can choose one from the list.
 If not, create a new customer by clicking Create new.
 You can create UK and overseas customers.
 Find out more about how to add a customer here.

 Step 4: Add items and services